+Names and Pronouns

 Respecting the language that young people use to identify themselves is not only polite - it can save lives.

+Forms of Address that Show Respect

+Names

-Forms of Address that Show Respect Names Some trans and nonbinary people choose a new name that aligns with their gender.
+Some trans and nonbinary people choose a new name that aligns with their gender.
 It can be something entirely new or a variation on their old name.
 The process of legally changing your name can be expensive and complicated, and may not be possible for someone right away.
-Be supportive of trans and nonbinary folks by using the names they choose regardless of whether their name has been legally changed.
+Be supportive of trans and nonbinary folks by honoring and using the names they choose regardless of whether their name has been legally changed.

 Pronouns

 A pronoun is a word that is used instead of a noun to refer to someone.
 Some examples of pronouns that people commonly use include:

-- She, her, her, hers, herself
+- She, her, her, hers, and herself

-- He, him, his, his, himself
+- He, him, his, his, and himself

-- They, them, their, theirs, themself
+- They, them, their, theirs, and themself

-- Ze/zie, hir, hir, hirs, hirself
+- Ze/zie, hir, hir, hirs, and hirself

-- Xe, xem, xyr, xyrs, xemself
+- Xe, xem, xyr, xyrs, and xemself

-- Ve, ver, vis, vis, verself
+- Ve, ver, vis, vis, and verself

 We cannot assume someone's pronouns in the same way we can't assume people's gender identities or names.
 It's best to always introduce yourself with your pronouns when you meet someone new, which gives them the opportunity to share theirs.
 Make sure to remember people's pronouns, and use them correctly.

+Honorifics

-Honorifics An honorific is a respectful title or form of address.
-The honorific "Mr.," abbreviated from "Mister", is sometimes used for men regardless of marital status or age.
-"Ms." is sometimes used for women regardless of marital status or age, and can be used by women who do not want the associations of either "Miss" (a young, unmarried woman) or "Mrs." (a married woman).
-Recently, "Mx." has become a gender-neutral option to anyone who wants a title that can be used regardless of gender, age, or marital status.
+An honorific is a respectful title or form of address.
+The honorific Mr., abbreviated from Mister, is sometimes used for men regardless of marital status or age.
+Ms. is sometimes used for women regardless of marital status or age, and can be used by women who do not want the associations of either Miss (a young, unmarried woman) or Mrs. (a married woman).
+Recently, Mx. has become a gender-neutral option to anyone who wants a title that can be used regardless of gender, age, or marital status.
 If you are using honorifics, for example on an intake form or invitation, confirm with the person you are addressing what honorifics they prefer.

+1 in 5

+transgender and nonbinary young people who reported their home was not gender-affirming attempted suicide in the past year

-Your Identity is Yours to Define Why Labels Matter According to our 2022 National Survey on LGBTQ Youth Mental Health, respondents identified with more than 100 sexual orientations and more than 100 gender identities.
+Your Identity Is Yours To Define

+Why Labels Matter

+According to our 2022 National Survey on LGBTQ Youth Mental Health, respondents identified with more than 100 sexual orientations and more than 100 gender identities.
 For many people, labels can be liberating, a way to express themselves and find others who relate to their experiences.
 Gender is complicated, and there shouldn't be a limit to the number of words people use to describe themselves.

-It's Okay to Not Label Yourself If your gender is fluid, sometimes it can feel more liberating to not label yourself.
+It's OK Not to Label Yourself

+If your gender is fluid, sometimes it can feel more liberating to not label yourself.
 For others who are questioning or exploring their gender, going without a label is more comfortable than committing to one right away.

 Be careful not to tell others how you think they should or shouldn't label their gender.
 Gender is a personal experience.
 There is no right or wrong way to define your gender, and it's OK if you don't want to label yourself either.

+Genderisa personal experience.